cmfcmf/Anno2018-godot/README.md

 - [ ] Random island generation
 - [ ] Increase island and map size
 - [ ] Running on Android and iOS

+## License

+This project is licensed under GPLv2 or (at your option) any later version.
+See the LICENSE file for further information.